How to Play

 Auctions and Bidding

-• Winner Selection: Highest bidder wins and pays their bid amount
+• Winner selection: highest bidder wins and pays their bid amount immediately.
+In a tie, the earliest bid received wins.

-• Contract Assignment: Winner must fulfill all requirements within the specified timeframe
+• Contract assignment: the winning player receives the contract and must fulfill its requirements within the specified timeframe.

 Recurring Revenue System